 Let’s get started!

 User experience (or UX) optimization refers to the process of improving the overall experience that users have when interacting with your website or app.
-In general, UX design is used to create an environment in which users can experience helpful interactions.

-The goal of user experience optimization is to make these interactions as seamless, enjoyable, and efficient as possible.
+The goal of user experience optimization is to make these user interactions as seamless, enjoyable, and efficient as possible.

 In well-designed online environments, the user simply acts without thinking because all the core tasks they might wish to accomplish are easy and straightforward.